demirantay/notebook/syllabus-compsci.md

   - [ ] Optional: Do more books and projects if you want to focus on this subject.

  ### Databases

-  > Research books like you did for computer architecture.
-Through reddit, forums ... etc. Then start.
    - [ ] Read: The [TutorialsOnPoint](https://www.tutorialspoint.com/dbms/index.htm) for a overview.
 Note this to README of the folder
    - [ ] Book: Fundamentals of Database Systems Book by Ramez Elmasri
    - [ ] Book: Database System Concepts Textbook by Avi Silberschatz,